Decision Method

 What is a Pro/Con Analysis?

 A Pro/Con Analysis is a decision-making method where you list the advantages (pros) and disadvantages (cons) of each option.
-It's one of the oldest and most widely used frameworks for making choices, for personal and professional decisions alike.
+For a single decision, you weigh both columns to judge whether to proceed.
+For multiple options, the one with the strongest pros and weakest cons wins.
+It works best when decisions are hard to quantify.

 When to use a Pro/Con Analysis

-- You have 2-4 clear options and need to choose one
+- You have 2-4 clearly defined options and need to choose one quickly

-- The decision is qualitative rather than purely data-driven
+- The decision is qualitative rather than data-driven, and arguments matter more than numbers

-- You want to document why a decision was made for future reference
+- You want to document why a decision was made, so the reasoning is available for future reference

 Step-by-step guide